ArnauAsole/S1.03.JavaCollections.Lv1.Ex2/README.md

 Simply run it locally in your preferred development environment.

 🤝 Acknowledgements
-Thanks to Ana, Alejandro, Adrià, and Ignasi for their guidance and support in completing this exercise.
+Thanks to Ana, Alejandro, Adrià and Ignasi for their guidance and support in completing this exercise.